dmenne/breathtestcore/README.md

     devtools::install_github("dmenne/breathtestcore", build_vignettes = TRUE)
     # In case you want to use the fancy Stan-based methodes
     devtools::install_github("dmenne/breathteststan")
-    # And here the web app; this is not yet on CRAN and must be installed from github
+    # And here the web app; this is not on CRAN and must be installed from github
     devtools::install_github("dmenne/breathtestshiny", build_vignettes = TRUE)

 Do not forget to use `build_vignettes = TRUE`.

 Stable version of the packages [breathtestcore](https://CRAN.R-project.org/package=breathtestcore) and [breathteststan](https://CRAN.R-project.org/package=breathteststan) can also be installed from CRAN.
-Since packages are under strong development, we recommend to use the github versions.

-The [Docker image](https://hub.docker.com/r/dmenne/gastro-docker/) contains RStudio, package `gastempt` to analyze MRI/scintigraphic gastric emptying data, and the `breathtestshiny` app.
+For an easy installation, use the Docker image [dmenne/breathtestshiny](<https://hub.docker.com/r/dmenne/breathtestshiny>)

 You can run the [web app online](https://apps.menne-biomed.de/breathtestshiny/).
 No data are stored, but you can download all results and a series of tests for studies.